 The skills we are looking for

-Our audience includes both experts and non-experts, and our work is used across all education levels, from primary schools to graduate courses in Harvard.
-This means we need to write in straightforward language that is understandable by everyone, while providing depth and an accurate perspective on the current scientific views on each topic.
+Our audience includes both experts and non-experts, and our work is used across many education levels, from schools to graduate courses in the world’s best universities.
+This means we need to write in straightforward language that is understandable, whilst providing a deep and accurate perspective on the current scientific views of each topic.

-We are looking for a very specific profile that combines three core skills: solid knowledge about state-of-the-art research methods, ability to write for a non-expert audience, and proven passion for a broad range of general-interest topics related to global development.
+We are looking for a very specific profile that combines three core qualities: solid knowledge about state-of-the-art research; the ability to write for a non-expert audience; and a passion for a broad range of general-interest topics related to global problems.

 How to apply

 If you feel you fit the profile described above – are knowledgeable about the research literature that is relevant for our mission and you have the right skills – send us your CV, a sample of your written work, and your ideas about what research area you would like to work on, to email@example.com.
 There is no deadline – we periodically review applications and fill new openings, so we are always happy to receive applications.
 We try to reply to all job applications within one month.